huggingface/text-generation-inference/docs/source/conceptual/quantization.md

 Note that TGI's GPTQ implementation is different than [AutoGPTQ](https://github.com/PanQiWei/AutoGPTQ).

-To run quantization only with a calibration dataset, simply run
+To quantize a given model using GPTQ with a calibration dataset, simply run

 ```bash
 text-generation-server quantize tiiuae/falcon-40b /data/falcon-40b-gptq